ahaffg/coedseren/README.md

 ### Brief

-A local woman with an expanding jewellery, Crystal Healing and Reiki business wants a website to showcase her jewelry, and to provide information about her Reiki and Crystal healing services.
+A local woman with an expanding Jewellery, Crystal Healing and Reiki business wants a website to showcase her jewellery, and to provide information about her reiki and crystal healing services.
 The main requirements from the client are:
 -	A gallery of her jewellery and links to where they can be bought.
--	Information about her Reiki and Crystal healing services and her qualifications.
+-	Information about her Reiki and Crystal Healing services and her qualifications.
 -	A means of contacting the client with a view to engage her for healing sessions or wholesale or custom enquiries for her jewellery.

 The client already has two social media accounts: [Facebook](https://www.facebook.com/Coedseren), [Instagram](https://www.instagram.com/Coedseren/), as well as a selling account on [Folksy](https://folksy.com/shops/Coedseren) (a UK version of Etsy).

-The site contains the home page with three  sections, a "Wear" page in which is possible to see the types of jewellry available as well as testimonials from happy customers.
-A "Connect" page in which is possible to see all the available ways to get in touch with the client and send them a request via their contact form, and the thank you page to which the user is redirected after filling out and sending the form.
+The site contains the Home page with three  sections, a "Wear" page in which is possible to see the types of jewellery available as well as testimonials from happy customers.
+A "Connect" page in which it is possible to see all the available ways to get in touch with the client and send them a request via their contact form, and a "Thank You" page to which the user is redirected after filling out and sending the form.

 This website is the first of four projects that needs to be completed in order to receive a diploma in Software Development from The Code Institute.

-Requirements for the project is that the website has to be static and responsive using HTML5 and CSS3.
+Requirement for the project is that the website has to be static and responsive using HTML5 and CSS3.

 A live version of the project can be found here - https://ahaffg.github.io/coedseren/